Strategic voting: Plurality voting

-Lesser-evil voting is exceedingly common in plurality elections, where the first preference is all that counts (and thus lesser-evil voting is the only effective kind of strategic voting).
+Lesser-evil voting is exceedingly common in first-past-the-post voting elections, where the first preference is all that counts.
+According to the Myerson–Weber strategy lesser-evil voting among top two frontrunners is the optimal strategic voting in single-winner plurality voting.
 The most typical tactic is to assess which two candidates are frontrunners (most likely to win) and to vote for the preferred one of those two, even if a third candidate is preferred over both.
-Duverger's law is the observation that this kind of strategic voting and strategic nomination is sufficiently common for any method based on first preferences to produce two-party domination.
+Duverger's law is the observation that first-past-the-post voting strategic voting tends to produce two-party domination.

 Plurality-runoff family (RCV, two-round, and partisan primaries)

 Theoretical results indicate that, under two-round runoff voting with three candidates, strategic equilibria exist in which only two candidates receive votes.
 It has been shown experimentally that voters are influenced by a candidate's perceived likelihood of winning the election.

 Instant runoff voting is vulnerable to three of the four kinds of strategy discussed above.
 It is vulnerable to lesser-evil voting; to turkey-raising; and to strategic truncation.

 There is a common misconception that instant-runoff is not affected by a kind of strategic voting called truncation or bullet voting.
 However, satisfying later-no-harm does not (by itself) provide resistance to such strategies, unless paired with the participation criterion.
 Systems like instant runoff that pass later-no-harm but fail participation still incentivize truncation or bullet voting in some situations.